 In the 9 previous chapters of the series Iceberg I've developed the diagnosis of our personal brand: perceived identity, own identity, digital identity identity by name in search engines, on social media and by keywords.

-I also dealt with Elena Arnaiz the "D" of "Weaknesses" of the DAFO, and today it's the "F" turn Strengths, for what invited the friend and colleague Xavi Roca, author of "Desmárcate”, great personal brand book.
-I would say that Xavi is one of the people I've read the most about strengths, a true champion.
+I also dealt with Elena Arnaiz the "D" of "Weaknesses" of DAFO, and today it's the turn of the "F" of Strengths, for what I've invited the friend and colleague Xavi Roca, author of "Get out of here", great personal brand book.
+I'd say Xavi is one of the people I've read the most about strengths, a true champion.

-If you have little time, I invite you to see this summary:
+If you're short on time, I invite you to see this summary:

 - Why it's important to know them

-- Xavi Roca: just a 20% professionals manage to align their strengths with their professional activity
+- Xavi Roca: just one 20% professionals manages to align their strengths with their professional activity

 - Types of strengths